OpenPlantDev/DepreciatedElectronPlantView/README.md

 In Development PlantView application
 *Current TODO*
-1. Manually pick which project to view -Nick
+1. Manually pick which project to view. -Nick
 2. Display only relevant documents.
 3. Automatically update on changes.
-4. Formatting/updating viewer relative to model that is chosen.
+4. Formatting/updating viewer relative to model that is chosen. -Zach 5.
-5.

 Git instructions